New authors, beware of vanity publishers and experts making you offers that are too good to be true

 First, check if the editor has a website.
 It should list price estimations for a variety of editing services.
 You can ask the editor if they have a website, or you can do a Google search.

 Next check the email address.
-If it uses the site name, for example, www.firstclassediting.com and [email protected] you can proceed with reasonable assurance.
+If it has the site name, for example, www.firstclassediting.com and [email protected] you can proceed with reasonable assurance.

-But if there is no website, and the email address is Gmail, Yahoo or Hotmail with a non-descript name, be very careful.
+Be careful if there is no website, and the email address is Gmail, Yahoo or Hotmail with a non-descript name.

 Scammers hide behind these types of email accounts with addresses that often consist of a jumble of letters and numbers.
 For example, [email protected]